mparra-mpz/Pathfinder/README.md

 # Pathfinder
-Repository for the robotic project
+Repository for the robotic Pathfinder project.